-Equity considerations
+Equity Considerations

-All components of the framework should also be assessed through an equity lens.
-At a minimum, FP program transitions should be monitored by gender, age, ethnicity, marital status, socioeconomic status, and urban/rural residence to identify groups that may have been differentially impacted by the transitions.
+All components of the framework should also be assessed through an equity lens at the subnational and sub-population levels.
+At a minimum, FP program transitions should be monitored by gender, age, ethnicity, marital status, socio-economic status, and urban/rural residence to identify groups that may have been differentially impacted by the transitions.
+Such disparities may indicate that FP outcomes are not sustainable or that some vulnerable groups may remain underserved.
 At the policy level, indicators may include the extent to which policies and regulations support FP services and commodity provision to vulnerable groups, such as adolescents, unmarried women, and the economically disadvantaged.
 Policies and policymakers' positions regarding men's involvement in FP/RH are also important to create an enabling environment for couples to access FP/RH information and services.
-At the program level, indicators can include administrative barriers and provider's attitudes, beliefs, and behaviors towards providing FP/RH services to certain groups to monitor accessibility and quality of services among vulnerable groups.
+At the program level, indicators can include administrative barriers and providers' attitudes, beliefs, and behaviors towards providing FP/RH services to certain groups to monitor accessibility and quality of services among vulnerable groups.